Computational Linguistics (MS)

 program of interest.

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions.
-The $60 application fee will be waived for Fall 2019 and Spring 2020 applicants.
+The $60 application fee will be waived for Spring 2020 applicants.

 The following is a list of the supplemental materials that will accompany your application for the Computational Linguistics (MS) program: